 Despite this, Royce managed to defeat every opponent put in front of him that night in dominant fashion, eventually becoming the winner of the very first UFC event.
 His wins in the early days of the UFC are credited with popularizing Brazilian Jiu-Jitsu worldwide.

 Today, Jiu-Jitsu is regarded as one of the most effective martial arts ever created.
-It’s ability to quickly and efficiently defeat opponents in any combat situation has continued to earn it popularity.
+It is the ability to quickly and efficiently defeat opponents in any combat situation that has continued to earn its popularity.
 Jiu-jitsu continues to evolve, with pioneers such as Eddie Bravo creating variations and improvements in technique.

 There are many noteworthy mixed martial artists that incorporate this striking into their style.
 One of the better ones is UFC light-heavyweight champion Jon Jones, who uses elbows and knees in a significant amount of striking exchanges.